Jack Soo: Personal life

-Soo was married to Jan Zdelar, a model.
-The couple had three children and two grandchildren.
+Soo was married to Jan Zdelar, a model, in 1945.
+The couple had three children: Jayne, Richard, and James.

 Death

 Soo, a smoker, was diagnosed with esophageal cancer during Barney Miller's fourth season (1977–1978), missing the last five episodes.
-He returned for the opening of season five, but the cancer spread quickly, and Soo died on January 11, 1979, at age 61, at the University of California at Los Angeles Medical Center (now the Ronald Reagan UCLA Medical Center).
-His last appearance on the show was in the episode entitled "The Vandal", which aired on November 9, 1978.
+He returned for the opening of season five, but the cancer spread quickly, and Soo died on January 11, 1979, at age 61, at the University of California Los Angeles Medical Center (now the Ronald Reagan UCLA Medical Center).
+His last appearance on the show was in the episode entitled "The Vandal", which aired on November 9, 1978, delivering the episode's final line, "...I have nothing to add."

 A running joke on the show was that Yemana made bad coffee.
 "It must have been my coffee," Soo joked when he was being wheeled into surgery.
-A retrospective episode showing clips of Soo aired at the end of the season, which concluded with the cast members raising their coffee cups in a final farewell toast to him.
+A retrospective episode showing clips of Soo aired on the last episode of season 5.
+The episode included castmates as themselves, giving personal memories of Soo, the actor.
+It concluded with all raising their coffee cups in a final farewell toast to him.